clok/kemba/README.md

 	a, b int
 }

-// When the DEBUG environment variable is set to DEBUG=example:* the kemba logger will output to STDERR func main () {
+// When the DEBUG or KEMBA environment variable is set to DEBUG=example:* the kemba logger will output to STDERR func main () {
     k := kemba.New("example:tag")